GoogleCloudPlatform/bank-of-anthos/iac/tf-multienv-cicd-anthos-autopilot/README.md

 This configuration is **not meant for everyday usage** and is **not required to deploy Bank of Anthos or any of its extensions / flavours**.
 Instead it is meant to showcase a full-featured CI/CD environment based on Cloud Build, Cloud Deploy, skaffold & kustomize that deploys to multiple GKE Autopilot-based runtime environments with valuable Anthos features like Anthos Service Mesh and Anthos Config Management enabled.

 # What does this solution contain?
-- CI per team (accounts, frontend, ledger) with skaffold profile per environment
+- CI per service with skaffold profile per environment
-- CD per team (accounts, frontend, ledger) with skaffold profile per environment
+- CD per service with skaffold profile per environment
 - Development environment:
     - GKE Autopilot /w managed ASM (namespace: bank-of-anthos-development)
     - ACM for base setup